-Introducing my blog!
-My blog KingpinStudio focuses on games and IT, but as it is my personal blog, it is a blog that contains everything about me.
-So I still have the most readings...
+This blog KingpinStudio focuses on games and IT, but it is my personal blog and a blog that contains everything about me.
+So, I still have the most readings... but I'm improving little by little.
+This blog introduction also keeps improving as my blog evolves.

 There are many plugins in WordPress.
 I wrote down the plugins I use and a brief description.
 Later, when I write detailed reviews, I will also post reviews links.
-As of this writing, I am using a total of 46 plugins, including add-ons.
+As of this writing, I have a total of 41 plugins, including add-ons.
 I use it quite a lot.
-Too many plugins are said to be bad, but there are also opinions that the number itself does not matter if only slow plugins are avoided because each developer has different ideas.
+Too many plugins are said to be bad, but there are also many opinions that the number itself is irrelevant if only slow plugins are avoided because each developer has different ideas.

 In the middle, I try to use these and other plugins for testing, but I plan to update them occasionally.